-The Rights are transferable until the close of business on the last Business Day prior to the Expiration Date.
-The Partnership will seek to list the Rights on the NYSE and, if so listed, the Rights may be sold through a broker over the NYSE.
-In addition, the Rights evidenced by a single Subscription Certificate may be transferred in whole or in part by endorsing the Subscription Certificate for transfer in accordance with the accompanying instructions by delivering to the Subscription Agent a Subscription Certificate properly endorsed for transfer, with instructions to register such portion of the Rights evidenced thereby in the name of the transferee and to issue a new Subscription Certificate to the transferee evidencing such transferred Rights.
-In such event, a new Subscription Certificate evidencing the balance of the Rights will be issued to the transferring Rights Holder or, if the transferring Rights Holder so instructs, to an additional transferee.
+In addition, the Rights evidenced by a single Subscription Certificate may be transferred in whole or in part by delivering to the Subscription Agent a Subscription Certificate properly endorsed for transfer, with instructions to register such portion of the Rights evidenced thereby in the name of the transferee and to issue a new Subscription Certificate to the transferee evidencing such transferred Rights.
+If less than all the Rights evidenced by a Subscription Certificate are transferred, a new Subscription Certificate evidencing the balance of the Rights will be issued to the transferring Rights Holder or, if the transferring Rights Holder so instructs, to an additional transferee.

-Rights Holders wishing to transfer all or a portion of their Rights (other than over the NYSE, if so listed), should allow up to three Business Days prior to the Expiration Date (the "Guaranteed Transfer Date") for (i)

-the transfer instructions to be received and processed by the Subscription Agent; (ii) a new Subscription Certificate to be issued and transmitted to the transferee or transferees with respect to transferred Rights, and to the transferor with respect to retained Rights, if any; and (iii) the Rights evidenced by such new Subscription Certificate to be exercised or sold by the recipients thereof.
+Rights Holders wishing to transfer all or a portion of their Rights as provided in the immediately preceding paragraph, should allow up to three Business Days prior to the Expiration Date (the "Guaranteed Transfer Date") for (i) the transfer instructions to be received and processed by the Subscription Agent; (ii) a new Subscription Certificate to be issued and transmitted to the transferee or transferees with respect to transferred Rights, and to the transferor with respect to any retained Rights; and (iii) the Rights evidenced by such new Subscription Certificate to be exercised or sold by the recipients thereof.
 Neither the Partnership nor the Subscription Agent shall have any liability to a transferee or transferor of Rights if Subscription Certificates are not received on or prior to the Guaranteed Transfer Date.